makerdao/mips/MIP39/MIP39c2-Subproposals/MIP39c2-SP24.md

 * Incident response procedures relevant for the CU
 * Secure software and hardware recommendations

+A subproposal will be created for the Core Unit Operational Audits - Full Spectrum Security Service  as well as a separate budget subproposal.

 #### Education and Advisory

 As a last pillar of our strategy, the Immunefi Security CU will provide educational resources and on-call advisory, especially those for areas not covered by the Full Spectrum Security Service.